learn-co-curriculum/phase-0-working-with-data-structures-intro/README.md

 ## Define `Array`

+An `Array` is a variable that holds multiple values
 An `Array` is a collection that holds multiple pieces of data under a single name ("Countries", "Fast and the Furious Movies").
 In daily life, we call them "lists."